-With customers demanding more from companies — transparency, ethical practices and legitimate brand promises, marketers must pay closer attention to what it means to build brand trust.
+With customers demanding more from companies — transparency, authenticity, ethical practices and legitimate brand promises, marketers must pay closer attention to what it means to build brand trust.

-As part of a content marketing strategy, it’s critical to convey to customers that they can trust your company to consistently deliver on its brand promises.
+As part of a content marketing strategy, it’s critical to convey to customers that they can trust a company to consistently deliver on its brand promises.
 Use the following guidelines to build a foundation of brand trust over time.

 Give customers what they want.
 It can be challenging to produce enough content to fulfill all of your prospective customers’ queries as they search for the ideal solution.
 However, companies that are able to give meaningful answers to their customers’ top challenges are the ones who will be more successful at gaining qualified leads.
 Customers will identify these companies as trustworthy because they have already established that they can be relied on to deliver valuable, relevant expertise at the right points in the buyer journey.